albertomontanari/hymodbluecat/README.md

 > library(DEoptim)

-To install the software in R under the Linux operating system the following commands can be used:
+To install the software in R under the Linux operating system, please make sure that you have the libraries libxml2-dev and libcurl4-openssl-dev installed (additional libraries may be needed depending on the Linux version).
+Under Ubuntu 20.04 they can be installed by the following Linux command line:
+> sudo apt-get install libxml2-dev libcurl4-openssl-dev

+Then, "devtools" is needed into R, which can be installed by using the following command at the R console:

 > install.packages("devtools")

 > library(devtools)

+Then, hymodbluecat is installed into R with the command:

 > install_github("albertomontanari/hymodbluecat")